tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

 # Six Ways to Make a Lasting Impression

-- **Take Interest in Others’ Interests**
+- **take an interest in Others’ Interests**
-  - Dogs know by some divine instinct that you can make more friends in minutes by becoming genuinely interested in other people than you can in months of trying to get other people interested in you.
+  - Dogs know by some divine instinct that you can make more friends in minutes by becoming genuinely interested in other people than you can in months of trying to get others interested in you.
   - We gravitate to what feels real and lasting.
-We embrace those whose messaging offers mutual benefit.
+We embrace those whose messaging offers a mutual benefit.
-  - When you incorporate others’ interests into your own–not merely for the sake of clarifying your market or ascertaining your audience–you find that your interests are met in the process of helping others.
+  - When you incorporate others’ interests into your own–not merely for clarifying your market or ascertaining your audience–you find that your interests are met in helping others.
   - Thoreau wrote, "Goodness is the only investment that never fails."
   - The bottom line is that you must become genuinely interested in others before you can ever expect anyone to be interested in you.

 - **Smile**
-  - There is a simple reason for this phenomenon: when we smile, we are letting people know we are happy to be with them, happy to meet them, happy to be interacting with them.
-They in turn feel happier to be dealing with us.
+  - There is a simple reason for this phenomenon: when we smile, we are letting people know we are happy to be with them, happy to meet them, and happy to be interacting with them.
+They, in turn, feel happier to be dealing with us.
   - Outside of emoticons and emojis, there is only one medium in which you can convey a digital smile–your voice, whether it is written or spoken.
-How you write an email, the tone you use, and the words you choose are critical tools of friendliness and subsequent influence.
+How you write an email, your tone, and your chosen words are critical tools of friendliness and subsequent influence.
   - Always begin and end the message on a positive note rather than on a pessimistic or detached one.
   - Numerous studies have shown that the physical act of smiling, even while on a phone call, actually improves the tone in which your words are conveyed.